axsaucedo/industrial-machine-learning/contents.md

 ![shapes](images/shapes.svg)

-Let's try to predict whether a shape is a square of a triangle
+Let's try to predict whether a shape is a square or a triangle

 ### How do we do this?